 All absences related to Coronavirus must be created for each employee in MSS to ensure the employee receives the correct pay.
 As SAP is currently offline, please make a local record of this and key the records when the system is back up.

 The following reasons should be used to categorise the absence correctly

 Please only call Croner Advice Service if you need advice on Coronavirus related absences.
-If absence details are entered into MSS there is no longer a requirement for you to open a case in Croner Professional.
+If absence details are entered into MSS, there is not a requirement for you to open a case in Croner Professional.

-If your child has symptoms you will need to self-isolate for 14 days or until he/she receives a negative test result.
-If your child’s bubble is affected then he/she needs to self-isolate for 14 days.
+If your child has symptoms you will need to self-isolate for 10 days or until he/she receives a negative test result.
+If your child’s bubble is affected, then he/she needs to self-isolate for 10 days.
 No other members of the household have to isolate unless your child then gets symptoms themselves.

 Arrangements for testing

 - How to access the tests - click on this link

 If you have a test and are comfortable to do so, please share the result with your manager.
 Due to the General Data Protection Regulation (GDPR), you do not have to share your results with your manager if you do not want to.

 - people who spend significant time in the same household as a person who has tested positive for coronavirus (COVID-19)

 - a person who has had face-to-face contact (within one metre), with someone who has tested positive for coronavirus (COVID-19), including: being coughed on, having a face-to-face conversation, within one metre, or having skin-to-skin physical contact, or any contact within one metre for one minute or longer without face-to-face contact